 Perhaps you’re painting trim simply because it’s the final step of an interior painting project.
-Or maybe you’re making a purposeful design decision to paint trim to highlight the architecture of your space and accentuate your wall color.
-Either way, the best paint for trim, moldings and baseboards is one that’s easy to clean, offers a smooth, durable finish, and comes in your choice of thousands of high quality colors.
+Or maybe you’re making a purposeful design decision to paint trim to highlight the architecture of your space and accentuate your wall colour.
+Either way, the best paint for trim, moldings and baseboards is one that’s easy to clean, offers a smooth, durable finish, and comes in your choice of thousands of high quality colours.

 Watch this video to learn the recommended process for painting trim.

 The Best Way to Paint Trim